blogmarketing/blogmarketing.github.io/_posts/2024-02-20-what-is-schema-markup-seo-benefits.md

 ### Practical use case 5: Reviews and ratings

 Implementing review schema markups proves invaluable for websites featuring user-generated reviews.
 These schemas prominently showcase star ratings, facilitating users in swiftly assessing the quality of products or services with a single glance.
-For online businesses, the visibility of reviews aids potential customers in making purchasing decisions.
+For online businesses, the **[visibility of reviews aids potential customers in making purchasing decisions]({% post_url 2024-02-22-what-do-customers-care-about-in-your-online-reviews %})**.
 Genuine customer experiences instill trust, thereby enhancing the credibility of your business.

 For instance, when a user searches for "best smartphones under $500," your website's search result displays each available product name within that category along with its corresponding star ratings.
 This presentation enables users to promptly evaluate the quality of these smartphones without delving into individual reviews.
 Such convenience streamlines the decision-making process, with users more inclined to click on products boasting higher ratings and favorable snippets.